BioImaging-NKI/Foci-analyzer/README.md

 - StarDist

 ► In order to run Cellpose segmentation you also need:
-- A working Cellpose Python environment
+- A working Cellpose 2.0 environment in Python
 - PTBIOP update site, with proper settings.
 See https://github.com/BIOP/ijl-utilities-wrappers/blob/master/README.md#cellpose

 ## Short manual for using the macro in Fiji